urbanwildlifeinstitute/UWIN_tutorials/IUWC25_OSM/enhancing_maps.md

 ### Converting OSM features to rasters
 Next, we will convert all the filtered OSM features into raster layers.
 We will do this for each layer separately.
-Using the function `rlayers`, we convert linear features into polygons using a buffer function and the specific buffer size (see Gelmi-Candusso et al., 2024 Table S3).
-To rasterize we generate a raster template using the extent of the study area downloaded in the `osmextract::oe_get` function.
+Using the function `rlayers`, we convert linear features into polygons using a specific buffer size (see Gelmi-Candusso et al., 2024 Table S3).
+To rasterize we generate a raster template using the extent of the downloaded study area.
 We will define the extent of study area again using coordinate values.
 We will not use a sfc object like 'study_area_bbox' as this will cause an error.
 As a reminder:

 | variable  | coordinate |
 |---------|------|